microsoft/symphony/docs/SAMPLE_APP_ARCHITECTURE.md

 ### Database layer (Terraform)

-_02_sql_ layer has only one deployment: _01_deployment_, that provisions the following resources for the sample app:
+_02_sql_ layer has only one deployment: _01_deployment_, which provisions the following resources for the sample app:

 - SQL Server
 - SQL Server database for catalogs